chrislockard/chrislockard.net/content/post/2025-08-25-obnoxious-ssl-cert-requirements.md

 For a fee, of course.
 By reaching out to the sales team, of course.

 What I'm not sure the CAs are considering is that we will instead move as much of our certificate business off of them as possible.

-For any platforms that offer or include certificate management, we will use those.
-Even if there's incremental cost for so doing, we will gladly pay the platform to manage certificates on our behalf since that frees up several well-paid engineers from that responsibility.
+Any platforms that offer or include certificate management bundled with the actual services we pay for will win our business by default.
+Even if there's incremental cost for so doing, we will gladly pay the platform to manage certificates on our behalf since that frees up several expensive engineers from that responsibility.

 ## So What?